 In addition to the overriding prohibition on dealing when a person is in possession of inside information in accordance with the Insider Trading Policy, Restricted Persons and their associated parties are prohibited (unless otherwise agreed to by the Board) from dealing in shares during the five business days before the announcement of a dividend or any other capital management initiative that might have a material impact on the share price.

-The Company may from time to time designate further periods of time as a prohibited period under this policy.
+The Company may from time to time designate further periods of time as prohibited periods under this Policy.

-For the avoidance of doubt, it is emphasised that Restricted Persons may not deal whilst in the possession of "Inside Information" (see section 6).
+For the avoidance of doubt, it is emphasised that Restricted Persons may not deal whilst in the possession of "Inside Information" (see Section 6).